 We are wholeheartedly invested in catalising capillary penetration of education through our CSR initiatives.
 Our programmes are devised after a thorough research of the ground reality to directly address the handicaps that keep children away from knowledge.
 Our analysis has identified some core areas which require immediate attention: primary and secondary school education, transition from secondary school to college, and attracting more children towards education through social entrepreneurship and local leadership.

 We are striving to keep the juggernaut of education in a self-sustained motion, by equipping women to impart education to other disadvantaged sections.
 High school girls in rural Bihar are given leadership training for over three years, to equip them to work with other stakeholders like parents and teachers.
 High school students get to evolve by engaging with primary students via story telling, critical thinking, and problem solving.
 This would result in a systemic change and holistic education.
-Many students have already been benefited.
+So far 5,000 students have already benefited, by the end 4,00,000 students are expected to gain.

 We have identified that Shoolagiri block of Krishnagiri, one of the most backward districts of Tamil Nadu, records high drop out rates of girl students after VIII grade, and consequent child marriages.
-This project aims to tackle with two problems: 1) keeping the girls in schools and encouraging them for higher education, 2) reduction of cases of child marriage through schooling and education.
+This project aims to tackle with two problems: 1) Encouraging girls for higher education, 2) Reducing child marriage cases through schooling and education.
 100 girl students will be directly supported through weekend assistance with studies, life skills training and opportunities to improve physical health.
+1000 students will get better learning opportunity through digital and smart classrooms.

 Under the programme, targeted schools in Gagret, Himachal Pradesh, are transformed into Model schools that provide ideal learning space.This holistic approach will convert schools in rural areas into an exciting places of enriching education.